Welcome to Nepal

 Maritime claims: none (landlocked)

-Climate: varies from cool summers and severe winters in north to subtropical summers and mild winters in south
+Climate: varies from cool summers and severe winters in the north to subtropical summers and mild winters in the south

-Terrain: Tarai or flat river plain of the Ganges in south, central hill region, rugged Himalayas in north
+Terrain: Tarai or flat river plain of the Ganges in the south, central hill region, rugged Himalayas in the north

 Elevation extremes: lowest point: Kanchan Kalan 70 m